Comparisons

 The Core Difference

-Server-side GTM and Introtrace approach the analytics data problem from opposite directions:
+Server-side GTM and Introtrace approach the analytics data problem from opposite directions — and understanding that architectural split is essential before deciding which one belongs in your stack.

 Server-Side GTM